RPuvvula/navigate-gita-extension-ppolicy/README.md

 # navigate-gita-extension-ppolicy

 This contains Privacy policy for my Chrome extension.
-It currently being in the Google dashboard.
+It currently being used in the Google dashboard.